 In addition to the comprehensive clinical care we provide, our Center for Alzheimer Research and Treatment (CART) is home to robust and groundbreaking research in Alzheimer’s disease.
 One example of our research is the Anti-amyloid Treatment in Asymptomatic Alzheimer’s Disease (A4) Prevention clinical trial.
 The A4 trial is a clinical study for older people between the ages of 65 and 85 who have normal thinking and memory function but who may be at risk for developing memory loss and other symptoms of Alzheimer’s disease in the future.
 The study is designed to evaluate the effectiveness, safety, and tolerability of an investigational drug as a method of prevention of memory loss due to Alzheimer’s disease.

-Alzheimer’s disease is one of the many diseases and conditions that form the focus of our Neurosciences Institute.
+Alzheimer’s disease is one of the many diseases and conditions that form the focus of our Neurosciences Center.
 Our multidisciplinary team of neurologists, psychiatrists, and radiologists offers the most innovative and advanced treatments and therapies for Alzheimer’s and all diseases of the nervous system.
 Our dedication to discoveries and research in these areas has made us the choice for patients from the region and around the world.

 It is estimated that roughly 5.3 million Americans have Alzheimer's disease.
 And, according to the Alzheimer’s Association, this number includes 5.1 million people over the age of 65, as well as 200,000 to 500,000 people younger than 65 who have early-onset Alzheimer's and other types of dementias.
 The specific cause of Alzheimer’s disease is not entirely known but suspected causes include: